BaguetteBoiTuna/NTPU/2024-10-01-daftds_part1ch1end.md

 # DAFTDS_Part1Ch1END

-## Hardware Redundancy
+## Hardware and Software Redundancy

+### Hardware Redundancy

-To override the effects of a faulty failed component we can add extra hardware/spare components, that is called hardware redundancy.
-It is a technique of [Fault Tolerance](2024-09-10-fault-tolerance.md).
+Hardware redundancy involves adding extra or spare components to override the effects of a faulty or failed component, ensuring continued operation.
+It is a key technique in [Fault Tolerance](2024-09-10-fault-tolerance.md).

+#### Types of Hardware Redundancy

-- **Static Hardware Redundancy**: for immediate making of a failure, the redundant components are always active.
-For example using 3 processors that check the output to find if a single processor is faulty.
+- **Static Hardware Redundancy**: Redundant components are always active and immediately take over in the event of a failure.
+Example: using three processors where their outputs are compared to detect a faulty processor.
-- **Dynamic Hardware Redundancy**: the redundant components are activated only when a failure occurs.
-For example, a spare processor that is activated when the main processor fails.
+- **Dynamic Hardware Redundancy**: Redundant components are only activated upon failure.
+Example: a spare processor activated when the primary processor fails.
-- **Hybrid Hardware Redundancy**: a combination of both static and dynamic redundancy.
+- **Hybrid Hardware Redundancy**: A combination of both static and dynamic redundancy.

-You can also have different types of hardware redundancy like:
+#### Common Redundancy Configurations

-- TMR (Triple Modular Redundancy): 3 copies of the same hardware, the output is decided by majority voting.
+- **TMR (Triple Modular Redundancy)**: Uses three copies of the same hardware, with the output determined by majority voting.
-- NMR (N Modular Redundancy): N copies of the same hardware, the output is decided by majority voting.
+- **NMR (N Modular Redundancy)**: Extends TMR to N copies, using majority voting for output.
-- Duplication with Comparison: 2 copies of the same hardware that are compared.
-It provides fault detection but not fault tolerance.
+- **Duplication with Comparison**: Involves two copies of the hardware for fault detection by comparing their outputs.
+This method only detects faults but does not tolerate them.

+### Software Redundancy

+Software redundancy is another [fault tolerance](2024-09-10-fault-tolerance.md) technique that involves writing multiple versions of software that perform the same function.
+The outputs of these versions are compared to detect discrepancies, allowing the system to take corrective action.
+This approach is used in safety-critical systems, such as aircraft control.

+#### Key Points

+- **N-version Programming**: Multiple teams develop different versions of software to increase fault tolerance.
+- **Cost Considerations**: Software redundancy can be less expensive than hardware redundancy when hardware is costly, but it is more complex to implement and requires multiple development teams.

+### Information Redundancy

+Information redundancy involves adding extra data to detect and correct errors, often used in error detection and correction codes.
+For example, a parity bit can be added to a byte of data.
+Information redundancy is commonly used in RAID systems to enhance fault tolerance, and it typically requires hardware redundancy to process additional check bits.

+### Time Redundancy

+Time redundancy involves processing the same data multiple times to detect and correct errors.
+For instance, a system might process the same data twice and compare the results to detect discrepancies.
+Time redundancy is often used alongside other redundancy techniques to enhance fault tolerance.
+It is especially useful in dealing with transient failures, where re-executing an operation can resolve the issue.

+However, it can increase overhead and latency, making it a trade-off in systems with time-sensitive operations.

+### Dependability and Security Attributes

+- **Availability**: Readiness for correct service.
+- **Reliability**: Continuity of correct service.
+- **Safety**: Absence of catastrophic consequences for users and the environment.
+- **Integrity**: Protection against improper system alterations.
+- **Maintainability**: The system's ability to undergo modifications and repairs.

 ---

-## Software Redundancy

-Another [fault tolerant](2024-09-10-fault-tolerance.md) technique.
-It involves writing multiple versions of the software that perform the same function.
-The outputs of these versions are compared to detect any discrepancies.
-If a discrepancy is found, the system can take corrective action.
-It is used in safety-critical systems like aircraft control systems.

-It can be cheaper than hardware redundancy if the hardware is expensive.
-However, it can be more complex to implement and may introduce additional overhead.
-You also have to hire multiple teams of developers to write the redundant software.

-It is also called N-version programming.

----

-## Information Redundancy

-Adding extra information to the data to detect and correct errors.
-It is used in error detection and correction codes.
-For example, adding a parity bit to a byte of data.
-Information redundancy is also used in RAID systems to provide fault tolerance.
-Information redundancy often requires hardware redundancy to process the additional check bits.

----

-## Time Redundancy

-Processing the same data multiple times to detect and correct errors.
-For example, a system can process the same data twice and compare the results.
-If the results are different, the system can take corrective action.
-Time redundancy can be used in conjunction with other redundancy techniques to improve fault tolerance.
-Most failures are transient and can be corrected by re-executing the operation.

-If enough slack time is available, the system can re-execute the operation multiple times to ensure the correct result.
-Time redundancy can be used to improve the reliability of critical operations.
-However, it can introduce additional overhead and latency.

----

-## Dependability and Security attributes

-- **Availability**: readiness for correct service.
-- **Reliability**: continuity of correct service.
-- **Safety**: absence of catastrophic consequences on the user(s) and the environment.
-- **Integrity**: absence of improper system alterations.
-- **Maintainability**: ability to undergo modifications and repairs.